University of Notre Dame Australia: Notable buildings

 The Kreglinger Buildings include the former Westpac Building built in 1892 and the semi-detached Commercial Building.
 They were designed by architect Talbot Hobbs in the Federation Academic Classical style and used for health courses.

 The Dalgety Building is a stone and brick structure constructed in 1899 for the Bank of New South Wales.
 It is built in the Federation Free Classical architecture style.

-The Howard Smith Building is a brick and stone structure constructed in 1900 for Howard Smith, then a shipping company.
+The Howard Smith Building is a brick and stone structure constructed in 1900 for Howard Smith.
 It has a parapet with two decorative pediments.
 It used by the School of Nursing and Midwifery.

 The P&O Building was constructed in 1903 as a brick and stone structure in the Federation Free Classical style with an imposing façade and arches around a central pediment.
 It was built for the Australian Union Steamship Navigation Company, which was taken over by its current namesake P&O soon after in 1913.
 It is now occupied by the School of Nursing and Midwifery but was previously shared with Maersk and the Danish Consul.

 Sydney

 The Sydney campus is spread across two sites in the city's Inner West.
-This includes its main site on Broadway and the Darlinghurst site which specialises in healthcare.
+This includes the Blackfriars site on Broadway and the Darlinghurst site which specialises in medicine.
 It is also expected to open a third site in Liverpool.

 Both sites are listed on the New South Wales State Heritage Register.
-The Broadway site includes the St Benedict's Church group, the UTS Blackfriars Campus group (purchased in 2024), Pioneer House and a converted Grace Bros former warehouse on 22 City Road.
+The Blackfriars site includes the St Benedict's Church group, the UTS Blackfriars Campus group (purchased in 2024), Pioneer House and a converted Grace Bros former warehouse on 22 City Road.
 The Darlinghurst site is listed as the Sacred Heart Church group.

 Notre Dame also has a study centre in the Western Sydney suburb of Oran Park.